-Adapted from the CDC, 3rd International Conference on Concussion in Sport, SSB 5083 - SCA Awareness Act Document adapted and adjusted for NCA Athletics 8/29/2016
+Adapted from the CDC, 3rdInternational Conference on Concussion in Sport, SSB 5083 - SCA Awareness Act Document adapted and adjusted for NCA Athletics 8/29/2016

-WASHINGTON INTERSCHOLASTIC ACTIVITIES ASSOCIATION

-Return to Practice and Competition for Athletes with a Suspected Concussion
+WASHINGTON INTERSCHOLASTIC ACTIVITIES ASSOCIATION Return to Practice and Competition for Athletes with a Suspected Concussion

-Youth Athlete Name D.O.B.: School/Organization: Injury Date: Sport/Activity: Required Steps for Return to Practice and d Competition: Initial each box that youth athlete has: Returned to baseline at re st for any concussion signs or symptoms Returned to all school and s ocial activities (return to learn) Completed a multi-day med ically supervised graduated return to play protocol Was pre-season baseline neuropsychologic cal testing completed? \square Yes \square No If "Yes", who performed the baseline testing?
+Youth Athlete Name D.O.B.: School/Organization: Injury Date: Sport/Activity: Required Steps for Return to Practice and Competition: Initial each box that youth athlete has: Returned to baseline at rest for any concussion signs or symptoms Returned to all school and socia al activities (return to learn) Completed a multi-day medical lly supervised graduated return to play protocol Was pre-season baseline neuropsychological t testing completed? \square Yes \square No If "Yes", who performed the baseline testing?
 If "Yes", when was the baseline testing performed?
-If "Yes", was post-injury neuropsychological te sting completed? \square Yes \square No A. If "Yes", who performed the post-injury testing?
+"Yes", was post-injury neuropsychological testin ng completed? \Box Yes \Box No A. If "Yes", who performed the post-injury testing?
 B. When was the post-injury testing performed?
-C. Did the post-injury testing return to pre-season baseline?
-Yes □ No practice and competition does not encon necessary steps for releasing a youth athlete for unrestricted return to npass all aspects of medical decision making for this injury.
-The healthcare ny modifiers and situations unique to the youth athlete in making the This youth athlete is cleared to return to full practice and play as of today.
-Name of Licensed Healthcare Provider (M D, DO, ARNP, PA-C, LAT) (Print): Signature of Licensed Healthcare Provider :Date: Date of last youth athlete visit:

-Contact number/email of Licensed Health care Provider:

-I have reviewed the process documented for unrestricted return to practice and co above for this youth athlete to verify the required and necessary steps mpetition have been completed.

-Name of Athletic Director:

-Signature of Athletic Director:

-Date form signed by Athletic Director:
+C. Did the post-injury testing return to pre-season baseline? 🗆 Yes 🗆 Ne 0 and competition does not encompass all asp bary steps for releasing a youth athlete for unrestricted return to practice bects of medical decision making for this injury.
+The healthcare provider and situations unique to the youth athlete in making the clearance This youth athlete is cleared to return to full practice and play as of today.
+Name of Licensed Healthcare Provider (MD, D DO, ARNP, PA-C, LAT) (Print): Signature of Licensed Healthcare Provider: Date: Date of last youth athlete visit: Contact number/email of Licensed Healthcare e Provider: I have reviewed the process documented ab ove for this youth athlete to verify the required and necessary steps for unrestricted return to practice and compo Name of Athletic Director: Signature of Athletic Director: Date form signed by Athletic Director: Resources: